linrongbin16/colorbox.nvim/README.md

 1. Github stars &ge; 400.
 2. Last commit in 2 years(365 days/year).
-3. For multiple ports/variants, keep the one with more stars, git commits and plugins support.
+3. For multiple ports/variants, keep the one with more plugins support, stars or git commits.

 ## Requirement